Ginny Andersen: Opposition, 2023–present

 On 21 February 2024, Andersen attracted media attention for remarks she made about National MP and cabinet minister Mark Mitchell during a Newstalk ZB interview hosted by Mike Hosking.
 When Mitchell talked about his work as a private security contractor in Iraq in 2004, Andersen questioned the nature of his work and asked if he had been "paid to kill people."
 In response, Mitchell accused Andersen and the left of engaging in character assassination.
 Andersen then asked Mitchell if he kept a tally on the number of people he shot and alleged that Mitchell's former employer British security company Control Risks made $4 million a year.
 Mitchell described her remarks as outrageous and demanded an apology.
 Andersen initially refused to apologise on free speech grounds.
 Later, Labour Party leader Chris Hipkins expressed his disagreement with her comments.
 Andersen subsequently stated that her remarks "went too far" and also sent an apology text message to Mitchell.

 In early March 2025, Andersen became part of a new economic team following a cabinet reshuffle, gaining the Jobs and Incomes portfolio.
 She retained the Police and Treaty of Waitangi Negotiations portfolios but lost the prevention of family and sexual violence, social investment and associate social development portfolios.

+On 11 March 2026, Andersen gained the education portfolio while retaining the jobs and incomes, police and Treaty of Waitangi portfolios.
+In late April 2026, she announced that Labour would campaign on reinstating school boards' Treaty of Waitangi obligations during the 2026 New Zealand general election, reversing the current National-led coalition government's curriculum changes, mandated testing and so-called "politicisation of the education system."

+On 15 September 2026, Speaker Gerry Brownlee ordered Andersen to leave the House of Representatives' debating chamber for heckling National MP Carl Bates during Question Time.